At a Glance

 When considering different vendors for your on-demand pay program, the overall employee experience that the vendor delivers is a critical consideration.
-After all, employee participation in the on-demand pay solution you provide will determine the benefits your employees and your company can expect to see..
+There are a few key areas that factor in to the on-demand pay experience.

 The Solution Experience

-Ensuring that your employees benefit from the best on-demand pay experience increases the likelihood of employee adoption, engagement and improved financial well-being, which translates to reduced turnover and its associated costs for your company.
+An intuitive user experience increases the likelihood of employee adoption, engagement, and improved financial well-being, which translates to reduced turnover and associated costs for your company.

 The following four areas should be looked at through the lens of delivering an engaging employee experience:

-1. User experience – There are a number of key elements that you need to evaluate in terms of the on-demand pay user experience, including:
+User experience: There are a number of key elements that you need to evaluate in terms of the on-demand pay user experience, including:

-Usability – Usability relates to the ease with which users can complete tasks using the on-demand pay product.
-Is it easy for users to complete the tasks needed to actually obtain their money?
-Is the solution designed to make this as simple and straightforward as it needs to be for every user?
+Usability relates to the ease with which users can complete tasks using the on-demand pay product.
+Is the solution intuitive and easy for users to get their money?

-Adoption – Adoption is an integral component of the solution’s design.
-Is the solution easy to download, install and start to use?
-For example, mobile apps have higher engagement rates than desktop applications, so you might want to ask the vendor if a mobile app is available.
+Adoption is an integral component of the solution’s design.
+Is the solution easy to start using?
+Additionally, mobile apps have higher engagement rates, so the vendor should offer a mobile version.

-Desirability – Desirability relates to innovative visual design.
-Does the on-demand solution engage users?
-Is interacting with the solution enjoyable?
+Desirability relates to innovative visual design.
+Does the on-demand solution engage users and provide an enjoyable experience?

+Does the vendor provide a means for employees to save part of their pay before payday?
 If so, is the savings held in the employee’s savings account or the vendor’s account?
-This is important because your employees will have more control if it’s held in an account of their own choosing.
+This is important because it determines the level of control your employees will have.

-If the savings is held in the vendor’s account, does the account accrue interest to benefit the employee and are the funds available within 24 hours of an employee’s request to access them?
+If the savings are held in the vendor’s account, does the account accrue interest to benefit the employee, and are the funds available within 24 hours of an employee’s request to access them?

-3. Flexible destination accounts for on-demand pay transfers — On-demand pay vendors enable employees to transfer their earnings in different ways to different accounts as covered in Module 1.
-You should evaluate each provider based on the needs of your employees, including those who don’t have bank accounts, so your employees should have a choice in deciding where they want to receive their transfers (e.g., checking account, pay card, debit card).
+Flexible destination accounts for on-demand pay transfers: On-demand pay vendors enable employees to transfer their earnings in different ways.
+Evaluate each provider based on the needs of your employees, including the employees who don’t have bank accounts.
+Your employees should have a choice in where they want to receive their transfers (e.g., checking account, payment card, debit card).

-Vendor limits on timing of access to earned wages — Some vendors implement a “use it or lose it” rule that allows employees to access the wages earned on that particular day only.
+Vendor limits on the timing of access to earned wages: Some vendors implement a “use it or lose it” rule that allows employees to access the wages earned on that particular day only.
 If they don’t make a transfer, they start all over again at $0 until their next shift.
 Other vendors allow employees access to their accumulated net earnings 24/7/365.

-Requirement for payroll approvals — Some vendors require Payroll team approval of time entries and/or transfer amounts with each transfer request, This could impact your payroll team’s workload and delay employees from accessing their money soon after they request a transfer.
+Requirement for payroll approvals: Some vendors require payroll team approval which could impact your payroll team’s workload and delay employees from getting their money.

 The Rollout Experience

-The goals of any new benefit rollout are to build awareness, excitement and continuous engagement with the solution.
-When you maximize the above, your employees and your company will reap greater rewards.
+The goals of any new benefit rollout are to build awareness, excitement, and engagement with the solution.
+When you maximize each of these, your employees and your company will reap greater rewards.

-There are two key areas to think about when rolling out a new on-demand pay benefit:
+There are two key areas to consider when rolling out on-demand pay:

-On-demand pay is quickly becoming viewed as an essential, need-to-have benefit, much like health care.
-Making sure that employees are educated and aware of its benefits will help your organization realize benefits such as increased engagement and productivity, and reduced turnover.
+Ensuring employees are educated and aware of its benefits will help your organization realize benefits such as increased engagement, productivity, and reduced turnover.

-2. Enrollment & onboarding – Maximizing enrollment and creating a seamless onboarding experience helps your company to achieve many of the goals for an on-demand pay benefit, including an increase in applications for available roles, improved employee engagement and reduced turnover.
+Enrollment and onboarding: You’ll want to pick a vendor who can maximize enrollment and create a seamless a seamless onboarding experience.
+This will increase the success of using the on-demand pay benefit, including an increase in applications for available roles, improved employee engagement, and reduced turnover.

 Vendors generally fall into two enrollment categories:

-Card-based access – Some vendors only offer a card-based on-demand pay solution.
-There is typically a lag time between when an employee signs up and when they receive their card, preventing Day 1 access.
+Card-based access: There is typically a lag time between when an employee signs up and when they receive their card, preventing Day 1 access.

-Day 1 benefit with instant access – Employees have access to the on-demand pay benefit as of Day 1 on the job and also can receive pay transfers instantaneously when they need them.
+Day one benefit with instant access: Employees have access to the on-demand pay benefit as of day one on the job and also can receive pay transfers instantaneously when they need them.
 This solution is typically delivered to employees through a mobile app instead of a card.

-You’ll most likely want to work with a vendor with a simple sign-up flow so that employees can easily create an account.
-The goal should be to reduce the number of steps and hurdles for the employee to create an account and access money on Day 1.
-Some vendors are set up so that employees can enroll and instantly transfer earned pay in five minutes or less.
-When the enrollment process is too cumbersome, you’ll often see a reduction in accounts being created.
+Work with a vendor with a simple sign-up flow that makes it easy for employees.
+Some vendors are set up so that employees can enroll and instantly transfer earned pay in under five minutes.
+When the enrollment process is too cumbersome, you’ll often see a reduction in account creation.

 The Support Experience

 Consider the following four areas that will require support and whether you can self-service each area, or whether you need a full-service vendor solution.
-Again, it’s important to understand if your vendor charges additional fees for providing a help desk or if the service is part of their core solution.
+It’s important to understand if your vendor charges additional fees for providing a help desk or if the service is part of their core solution.